bitrise-io/devcenter/_articles/reviews/stack-update-and-removal-policy.md

 This means that the Xamarin stacks are **hybrid** stacks, built on a Stable base Xcode stack, but applying certain Xamarin specific bits and updates every week.

-The **Xamarin Stable LTS (Long Term Support)** stack, similar to the Android LTS stack, is a “frozen” version of a previous Xamarin Stable stack version, and is not updated at all, except with Bitrise CLI related updates and with critical fixes.
+The **Xamarin Stable LTS (Long Term Support)** stack, similar to the Android LTS stack, is a “frozen” version of a previous Xamarin Stable stack version, and is **not updated** at all (except with Bitrise CLI related updates and with critical fixes).

 {% include message_box.html type="note" title="Deprecated Xamarin Studio Stacks" content="
 Please note that Xamarin Studio stacks have been deprecated and replaced with the new Visual Studio for Mac stack.
 Make sure you switch to the Visual Studio for Mac one if you've been using the Xamarin Studio one before!